lorenzotomada/devtools_scicomp_project_2025/README.md

 1. The most trivial one was to implement the power method in order to be able to compute (at least) the biggest eigenvalue.
 We then used `numba` to try and optimize it, but in this case just-in-time compilation was not extremely beneficial.The implementation of the power method is contained in `eigenvalues.py`.
 2. Lanczos + QR: this is an approach (tailored to the case of symmetric matrices) to compute *all* the eigenvalues and eigenvectors.
 Notice that, also in the case of the QR method,`numba` was not very beneficial in terms of speed-up, resulting in a pretty slow methodology.
 For this reason, we implemented the QR method in `C++` and used `pybind11` to expose it to `Python`.
 All the code written in `C++` can be found in `cxx_utils.cpp`.
 3. `CuPy` implementation of all of the above: we implemented all the above methodologies using `CuPy` to see whether using GPU could speed up computations.
 Since this was not the case, we commented all the lines of code involving `CuPy`, so that installation of the package is no longer required and we can use our code also on machines that do not have GPU.
-4. The core of the project is the implementation (as well as a generalization of the simplified case in which $\rho=1$ considered in our reference) of the _divide et implera_ method for the computation of eigenvalues of a symmetric matrix.
+4. The core of the project is the implementation (as well as a generalization of the simplified case in which $\rho=1$ considered in our reference) of the _divide et impera_ method for the computation of eigenvalues of a symmetric matrix.
 Some helpers were originally written in `Python` and then translated to `C++` for efficiency reasons: their original implementation is in `zero_finder.py` and is still present in the project for testing purposes.
 The translated version can be found in `cxx_utils.cpp`.
 Instead, the implementation of the actual method to compute the eigenvalues starting from a tridiagonal matrix is contained in `parallel_tridiag_eigen.py` and makes use of `mpi4py`.
 Notice that the implementation of deflation in `cxx_utils.cpp` is done using the `Eigen` library.

 # Results
 The results of the profiling (runtime vs matrix size, memory consumption, scalability, and so on) are discussed in detail in `Documentation.ipynb`.
 All the scripts in the `scripts` folder are either used for profiling or to provide running examples.

+## Important remark
+The method that we implemented was tested thoroughly at all stages of development using `pytest`.
+Nevertheless, the algorithm that we chose seems to lack robustness, meaning that there exist some matrices for which the results are not accurate (even though most of the times they are).
+We are convinced that this issue is related to stability issues, as is fairly common in numerical linear algebra.

 # How to run
 We provide an example of running code in the `script` folder.